Ecommerce Shipping Challenges: The World Has Changed and Traditional Shipping Software is Not Enough

 Single Warehouse, Single Carrier

 The combination of lower customer expectations and sales through a single channel meant that Sellers could get by with operating from a single warehouse location, or two if they really needed the space.
-Customers living far away were okay with waiting as long as 1-2 weeks for their orders.
+Customers living far away were okay with waiting as long as 1–2 weeks for their orders.
 Because customers were willing to cover shipping costs, Sellers saw no reason to compare and find the lowest rate among multiple carriers.
-It was easier to just sign a contract with the one carrier with whom you could negotiate decent rates.
-Why bother with cost optimization when it was the customer paying the bill?
-Major shipping carriers were not as crucial in this old model as they are today.
+It was easier to just sign a contract with one carrier.
+Why bother with cost optimization when the customer was paying?

 Small and Simple Orders

 In the old world, lower basket sizes (units per transaction) were common because customers were yet to trust making payments over the internet.
 The least risky way to test ecommerce was to just buy one item.
-As customer confidence grew, so did basket sizes.
-In the old world, Multi-Line, Multi-Quantity (MLMQ) orders were less frequent.
-MLMQ orders require Sellers to provide workers on the warehouse floor with various kinds of boxes.
-Workers also need to spend more time on MLMQ orders, figuring out the best-sized box to use.
-In the old world, order processing complexity was lower – you could order a few boxes of standard sizes, and your team in the warehouse could pack orders faster.
+As confidence grew, so did basket sizes.
+Multi‑Line, Multi‑Quantity (MLMQ) orders were less frequent, reducing warehouse packing complexity.

 In summary, Sellers faced little complexity in running their businesses in the old world.
-The environment was favorable – they had to sell on just a single channel, faced minimal competitive threats, and could easily satisfy their customers.
-All of this translated into simpler operations across the shipping lifecycle – be it warehouses, carriers, or packing boxes used.
+They sold on a single channel, faced minimal competitive threats, and could easily satisfy customers.
+All of this translated into simpler operations across the shipping lifecycle.

 The ‘Old World’ of Ecommerce: Lower Costs